hpi-studyu/studyu.github.io/src/pages/tos.md

 See the privacy policy.
 ### 4 Pricing
 Using the StudyU study designer is free of charge, however, this might change in the future.

+## Website

+Apple, the Apple logo, Apple TV, iPad, iPhone, iPod touch, iTunes, and Mac are trademarks of Apple Inc.
+Google Play and the Google Play logo are trademarks of Google LLC.